PreciselyData/spectrum-aws-partner-solution/ssmDocuments/README.md

 6) Once the PROGRESS FIELD? says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.

 ## Patching the Spectrum deployment
+Patching your Spectrum deployment is vital to stay up to date and compliant with the software requirements.
+Below is the process to do so:
+1) Click the Launch Stack button next to the Spectrum Patching option.
+This opens AWS Systems Manager Run Command service which will run a patch install document on your instance.

+2) Leave the Command document as default, and under Command Parameters, select the modules that you have installed on your Spectrum instance.
+This is very important, since it'll only install patches pertaining to your installed modules.

+3) Under Target Selection, select Choose instances manually.
+Check the box next to your Spectrum Deployment instance.

+4) Under Output options, you can select to Enable an S3 bucket for the log files.
+If you choose this, create or select a S3 bucket from the dropdown menu.
+You can also run this without logging if desired.

+5) Leave SNS notifications and AWS command line interface command as they are, and click Run.

+6) The document will now start to install the patches on your Spectrum instance.
+You can see the progress on the WHAT MENU? and you can also see additional details by clicking on the process number.

+7) Once the PROGRESS FIELD? says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.

 ## Updating the Module data when necessary
+Precisely releases monthly dataset updates for the following modules: Universal Addressing Module & Global Addressing Validation.
+Global Geocoding receives quarterly dataset updates.
+If you find yourself needing to update the data on your Spectrum deployment, you'll update the data for each module individually.
+To do this, follow the below instructions.

+1) To update the datasets for a module click Launch Stack next to the corresponding module you would like to update.
+This opens AWS Systems Manager Run Command service which will run an update document on your instance.

+2) Leave the Command document as default, and under Target Selection, select Choose instances manually.
+Check the box next to your Spectrum Deployment instance.

+3) Under Output options, you can select to Enable an S3 bucket for the log files.
+If you choose this, create or select a S3 bucket from the dropdown menu.
+You can also run this without logging if desired.

+4) Leave SNS notifications and AWS command line interface command as they are, and click Run.

+5) The document will now start to update the data for the selected module on your Spectrum instance.
+You can see the progress on the WHAT MENU? and you can also see additional details by clicking on the process number.

+6) Once the PROGRESS FIELD? says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.